Casey Woods

 Casey Woods (born May 15, 1983) is an American football coach and former player.
-He is currently the offensive coordinator at the Southern Methodist University.
+He is currently the offensive coordinator and tight ends coach at Southern Methodist University.
 Woods played wide receiver at the University of Tennessee.

 Coaching career

 Early career

 Immediately following his playing days, Woods moved in to a graduate assistant role with for the Tennessee Volunteers working with the wide receivers for the 2008 season.

-From 2009 through 2011, Woods served as an offensive quality control coach on Gene Chizik’s Auburn staff, winning a national championship in 2010.
+From 2009 through 2011, Woods served as an offensive quality control coach on Gene Chizik's Auburn staff, winning a national championship in 2010.
 While there, he worked closely with offensive coordinator Gus Malzahn.

 Arkansas State

 When Malzahn was hired as the head coach of the Arkansas State Red Wolves, he brought Woods with him to serve as his wide receivers coach and recruiting coordinator.

 Return to Auburn

 The following year, Malzahn was hired as the head coach at Auburn, and Woods again followed him.
 From 2013 to 2015, Woods served as Auburn’s director of player personnel.
 In those three seasons, the Tigers won 27 games, including 12 in 2013, which led to an appearance in the 2014 BCS National Championship Game.